olliebrownlow/fill-the-canvas/README.md

 # Fill the canvas

+## Getting started

+Clone the repo and run `bundle install` to get started

 ### Basic command line canvas editor simulation

 - M x N matrix of pixels representing the canvas